apache/incubator-pagespeed-ngx/README.md

 ## How to use

-To your nginx.conf add to the main block or to a server or location block:
+In your nginx.conf, add to the main or server block:

     pagespeed on;
+    pagespeed_cache /path/to/cache/dir;

-To confirm that the module is working, fetch a page and check that you see the following comment in the source:
+To confirm that the module is loaded, fetch a page and check that you see the following comment in the source:

     <!-- Processed through ngx_pagespeed using PSOL version 0.10.0.0 -->

+### Testing

+There is an example html file in:

+    test/www/test.html

+If you fetch it through nginx with ngx_pagespeed enabled you should see it rewritten to look like the html in:

+    test/expected/test.html